 - Behavior modification.
 It's important to help your child learn the skills to modify the behaviors that may be causing the weight problem.
 Consider sending your child to a nutritional counselor.

 - Parental role.
 Help your child by limiting the amount of processed, sugary, and fattening foods in the house, eating all meals at the dinner table at designated times, and discouraging second helpings.

 If your family’s routines need some tweaking, focus on gradually changing exercise and eating habits.
-By involving the whole family, everyone is taught healthful habits and the overweight child does not feel singled out.
+By involving the whole family in buying and preparing healthy foods, everyone is taught healthful habits and the overweight child does not feel singled out.

 How Can I Involve My Family in Healthful Habits?